Journal of Food Science & Technology(JFST)

-The Lactobacillus Casei Group: Exploitation for Food and Health-Related ApplicationsSubmit Manuscript no this topic Topic Articles: 0
+The Lactobacillus Casei Group: Exploitation for Food and Health-Related ApplicationsSubmit Manuscript on this topic

 The Lactobacillus casei group includes three phylogenetically and phenotypically related species (Lactobacillus casei, L. paracasei and L. rhamnosus) that are involved in different food and human health-based applications.
 The species of L. casei group, in fact, have a wide ecological distribution and are, generally, associated with nutrient-rich habitats, including human, animal, plant and foodstuff niches.

 L. casei, L. paracasei and L. rhamnosus are the dominant (indigenous or adjunct) non-starter lactic acid bacteria (NSLAB) in ripened cheeses, and their metabolism may promote cheese quality and sensory properties.
 More-over, several strains with health-promoting features (i.e. prevention of gastro-intestinal inflammations, infec-tions by pathogenic bacteria, rotavirus or antibiotic-associated diarrhoea, allergies and atopic inflammations in children) have been characterised and exploited as probiotics for the production of functional foods, dietary supplements and pharmaceutical preparations.